uspki/policies/certificate-policy.md

 If the OCSP responder receives a request for status of a certificate that has not been issued, then the responder shall not respond with a "good" status.
 The CA shall monitor the responder for such requests as part of its security response procedures.

 ### 4.9.11 Other forms of revocation advertisements available
-If the Subscriber Certificate is for a high-traffic FQDN, the CA may rely on stapling, in accordance with RFC4366, to distribute its OCSP responses.
-In this case, the CA shall ensure that the Subscriber "staples" the OCSP response for the Certificate in its TLS handshake.
-The CA shall enforce this requirement on the Subscriber either contractually, through the Subscriber Agreement or Terms of Use, or by technical review measures implemented by the CA.
+Subscribers may rely on stapling, in accordance with RFC4366, to distribute its OCSP responses.
+The CA is still responsible for supporting OCSP status responses even if a Subscriber decides to staple OCSP responses.

 ### 4.9.12 Special requirements related to key compromise
 See Section 4.9.1